DoodlesEpic/Dotfiles/README.md

 # Scripts

 This repository is a guide and a collection of scripts with stuff I like to do on my systems to have them easy to use, fast, secure, and most of all: consistent.
-It also of course includes my dotfiles as the names suggests.
-You might be interested in this if you like Fedora, Wayland, Freedesktop and Zsh.
+It also of course includes my dot files, as the names suggests.
+You might be interested in this if you like Fedora, Wayland, Freedesktop and zsh.

 ![My system's neofetch](https://user-images.githubusercontent.com/37254797/177683255-17c8092a-518a-46ef-bf67-4fb5a4cc15db.png)
 ![Screenshot](https://user-images.githubusercontent.com/37254797/181867608-4cac8ba0-bff9-4ceb-8022-ffd5454847d2.png)